Atypical antidepressants differ from other classes of antidepressants. Learn what they are and how they work.By Mayo Clinic Staff

 How atypical antidepressants work

-Atypical antidepressants approved to treat depression
+Atypical antidepressants approved by the FDA

-- Bupropion (Wellbutrin, others)
+- Bupropion (Wellbutrin SR, Wellbutrin XL, others)

 - Mirtazapine (Remeron)